 From improper segregation of duties for employees accessing financial systems to the tiniest leak of sensitive data, many things can come under scrutiny during a regulatory compliance audit for a financial institution.
 Senior executives and managers therefore need to ensure all staff members are up to speed on what can — but must not — go wrong.

-Here are four suggestions to help your organization be at the ready for a regulatory compliance audit, and better able to stay on target with compliance requirements:
+Here are four suggestions to help your organization be ready for a regulatory compliance audit, and better able to stay on target with compliance requirements:

 1. Provide the necessary staff training